 In contrast, the majority of the comments from consumers received after the CR101 was filed concentrated on a presumption of recreational product safety.
-For example,
+For example, pot is NOT tested for pesticides in Washington.

-"As a long time consumer, I was shocked to learn that pot is not tested for pesticides!
-I learned this from one of the budtenders I recently spoke to in Maple Valley, which was funny because every other budtender I've ever talked to has sworn up and down that pot IS tested for pesticides.
-However, this budtender seemed incredibly well informed and assured me that no, pot is NOT tested for pesticides in Washington.
 I realize you guys probably have a lot to do and focus on, but this seems like a no brainer to me.
 Why wouldn't we require pot to be tested for pesticides?
 Considering we are concentrating the pot and then combusting it, literally changing the chemical make up of the flower, it seems irresponsible to not require pesticide testing in the legal market for all pot products.
 As a consumer I want to know that the product I'm purchasing is safe and thus pesticide testing seems immenat [sic].
 Please do the right thing, make haste, and require mandatory pesticide testing for all legal pot products now!"